drvinceknight/nbchkr/docs/tutorial/assignment/submissions/assignment_02.ipynb-feedback.md

 ### Presence of docstring

+Your variable get_remainder has value <function get_remainder at 0x111abe020>.
  You did not include a docstring.
 This is important to help document your code.

+It is done  using triple quotation marks.
+For example:

+def get_remainder(m, n):
+    """
+    This function returns the remainder of m when dividing by n
+    """
+    ...

+Using that it's possible to access the docstring, one way to do this is to type: `get_remainder?`
+(which only works in Jupyter) or help(get_remainder).

+We can also comment code using `#` but this is completely ignored by Python so cannot be accessed in the same way.

 0 / 1